 |Domestic Gross: $36,280,697||Overseas Gross: $41,804,130|

 In March 2001, Paramount purchased the book rights to The Sentinel for six-figures as a vehicle for Michael Douglas and Barry Levinson was tapped to direct.
-The project stalled and was eventually brought over to New Regency, which went into production in 2005 with now a very miscast Douglas playing what must be the secret service’s oldest agent ever.
+The project stalled and was eventually brought over to New Regency, which went into production in 2005 with a now very miscast and far too old Douglas playing a secret service agent.
 New Regency financed The Sentinel for an estimated $60 million, with FOX distributing in most territories.

-Overseas, the film pulled in soft numbers in most markets, with Spain posting the highest offshore numbers with $6,255,372.
-The overseas cume was $41.8 million bringing the worldwide gross to $78 million.
-FOX would see back about $43 million after theaters take their cut of the gross — which would not even cover P&A expenses.
+Overseas, the movie pulled in soft numbers in most markets, with Spain posting the highest offshore gross at $6,255,372.
+The overseas cume was $41.8 million, bringing the worldwide total to $78 million.
+FOX would see returned about $43 million after theaters take their percentage of the gross — which would not even cover P&A expenses.